February 25, 2015

 Step 5: Testing?
 Testing?
 Is This Thing On?

 The best way to confirm if something is working is to test it.
-Seems simple right?
+It seems simple right?
 This part of the project can make or break all of your progress.
 You must test your work.
 Testing for a website can be of many types.
-This could be usability testing, code verification, cross browser support, responsiveness, and more.
+This could be usability testing, code verification, cross-browser support, responsiveness, and more.
 If the results come back and something just isn’t working right it’s at this stage where something’s got to change.
-Hopefully the change isn’t a massive hurdle but at least you have solid confirmation as to why the changes need to take place.
+Hopefully, the change isn’t a massive hurdle but at least you have solid confirmation as to why the changes need to take place.